nathanhoad/godot_dialogue_manager/docs/API.md

   - `character: String` - the character name (or `""`).
   - `text: String` - the text for this response.
   - `tags: PackedStringArray` - a list of tags.
-  - `translation_key: String` - the key used to translate the text (or the whole text again if no ID was specified on the response).
+  - `static_id: String` - the key used to translate the text (or the whole text again if no ID was specified on the response).
 - `concurrent_lines: Array[DialogueLine]` - A list of lines that are to be spoken at the same time as this one.

 #### `func to_serialized() -> String`